AJ-Jeffreys/Threat-Detection-Hunt-Pack/README.md

-# 🛡️ Threat Detection Hunt Pack (Healthcare-Focused)
+# 🛡️ Threat Detection Hunt Pack (Healthcare Focused)

 This repository showcases custom detection logic and behavioral hunt queries I’ve developed for **Microsoft Defender (KQL)** and **CrowdStrike LogScale**, tailored for the healthcare sector.